 More recently, grain, oil and wine were stored in "Pisarev," which are terracotta pots in the form of bulbs that can be seen today in the decor elements.
 Cypriots thanks to the bounty of the earth and the mildness of the climate at all times been the owners of various products.
 Interestingly, they were almost daily use in food products of plant origin, such as figs, chickpeas, herbs, beans, olives, almonds and other nuts, which have come to us since biblical times.

-When cooking, the locals use much less oil than their Mediterranean neighbors.
-They believe such foods useful without sweets, syrup soaked.
-Dishes are always prepared with only fresh food, so food gets excellent taste.
-All Cypriot rightly believe that you can not eat stale food.
-If you have free time, you can always eat here as pita bread envelopes stuffed with salad and meat.
-However, unlike us, Cypriots believe that food should not act hastily, food should be enjoyed to the fullest, without hurrying.
-Yes, Cypriots really know a lot about food, and the concept of leisure, they are associated with abundant dining table crammed with a variety of dishes.
+When cooking, local people use much less oil than their neighbors in the Mediterranean.
+They consider such food useful, without taking into account sweets, sprinkled with syrup.
+Dishes are always prepared only from fresh products, so the food turns out to be superb.
+All Cypriots rightly believe that stale food can not be used.
+If you do not have free time, you can always eat here with a pita in the form of an envelope made from bread stuffed with salad and meat.
+However, unlike us, the Cypriots believe that food should not be rushed, food should be enjoyed to the fullest, not hurrying up.
+Yes, the Cypriots really know a lot about food, and they associate the notion of rest with an abundantly forced dining table with a variety of dishes.

 Traditional island kitchen includes a combination of the best culinary preferences of inhabitants of the Mediterranean, based viewed tradition of Turkish, Greek, Armenian and Arabic cuisines, its flavor added and masters of French and English cooking.
 The main part of the Cyprus national cuisine is meat and dishes from it, as well as vegetable dishes.
 When cooking Cypriots use only vegetable fat, without added fats of animal origin, which makes the food really healthy and easy.